thedavecarroll/powershell.anovelidea.org/_posts/2018-08-17-unique-email-domains.md

 # gmail.com
 ```

 Of course, you could have dozens or more unique domains.
-This would even help identify typos.
+This short exercise can also reveal typos in domains.

-Hopefully, this post saved you some time.
+Hopefully, this post was helpful to you in some way.

 Have a great day!